When is the next application deadline?

 The BSN-DNP program will take about 2 and 2/3 to 3 years full-time (8 - 9 terms) and 3 and 2/3 years to 4 years part-time (11-12 terms).
 The MSN-DNP will vary in length of time and are determined individually.
 Students transferring in approved courses may have a shorter program.

 There are three terms with primary focus on clinical practice in the adult-gerontology programs; two terms of clinical practica and one term of clinical residency.
 The DNP clinical hours are taken during the same terms as the APN clinical hours, but may be begun before these three terms in some programs of study.
 The total clinical practica hours for both the APN role and DNP are 1008 clock hours.

 You complete your clinical hours in the geographic region of your choice.
 You will work closely with your Rush University College of Nursing advisor to identify and contact appropriate clinical sites in your area.

 How often do I need to visit campus for required course activities?

-There are two to three required campus visits for all distance DNP students and at least one required campus visit for all post-graduate certificate APN students.
+There are two to three required campus visits for all distance DNP students.
 The first two-day campus visit is during year two of the program and correlates with your health assessment course.
 The second and possible third visits are after the start of clinical and toward the end of the program.
 They correlate with the capstone or DNP project proposal and presentation.
 There are no other trips associated with courses.
 Please watch our website for revisions in the curriculum.